Fastest journey2hr 4m

 It is easy to travel by train from Paris to Bordeaux, with departures at least hourly on this key route across western France.
-The route is served by SNCF’s sleek TGVs, but only the first part of the journey is on a modern high-speed railway line.
-That will change in mid-2017 when a new fast line opens from Tours to Bordeaux.
-Until then, enjoy the ride which takes in some very rural landscapes as well as passing through fine regional cities like Poitiers and Angoulême.
+The route is served by SNCF’s sleek TGVs, but until recently only the first part of the journey was on a modern high-speed railway line.
+That changed in July 2017 when a new fast line opened from Tours to Bordeaux.
+So now you can dash from Paris to Bordeaux in just over two hours.
+The ride takes in some very rural landscapes as well as skirting fine regional cities like Poitiers and Angoulême.

 Bookings for the journey from Paris to Bordeaux normally open three months prior to the date of travel.
 However, at certain times of the year, Loco2 may be able to sell tickets for this journey as long as four months in advance.
 It pays to book early if you are keen to get the best fares.